 - Tap Add.

-- If you modified any of the expected values, a 'Line Mismatch' message appears and a new line item populates in the grid with a red check and no 'expected quantity'.
+- If the actual quantity received differs from the expected quantity, a 'Line Mismatch' message appears and a new line item populates in the grid with a red check and no 'expected quantity'.

 - To add an additional line item to the receipt, tap Add Line and enter the relevant information.